 Neighborhood: Williamsburg, 89 Conselyea Street

-Details: If you’re lucky enough to get a table at DeStefano’s Steak House, then some say “you have arrived.” and have discovered the best steak house in all of New York City.
-And, perhaps, no other restaurant is more Brooklyn than DeStefano’s, which prides itself as being a “tribute to Brooklyn.”
+Details: If you’re lucky enough to get a table at DeStefano’s Steak House, then some say “you have arrived” and have discovered the best steak house in all of New York City.
+And perhaps, no other restaurant is more the borough than DeStefano’s, which prides itself as being a “tribute to Brooklyn.”

 What to eat: Portobello Napolitano (mushrooms stuffed with spinach, goat and blue cheese); New York Strip; 20oz Veal Chop; Wedge cut spicy steak fries.

 Details: Taco ’bout a good time.
 If you’re looking for nibbles instead of a whole meal, Donna’s simple menu of tacos and shared sides is a perfect Brooklyn eatery.
 Nowhere in Brooklyn better encapsulates a fresh, modern combination of live music and dining establishment than Donna, which also has a superb cocktail program.

 What to eat: The menu changes seasonally, but churros are always a must for the sweet tooth.